KomeijiForce/Cuckoo/README.md

 ```
 You will get things like,
 ```
-What are the people mentioned here? ['Tom', 'Jack'] What is the city mentioned here? ['Paris']
+What is the person mentioned here? ['Tom', 'Jack'] What is the city mentioned here? ['Paris']
 Who goes with Tom together? ['Jack']
 What do Tom and Jack go to Paris for? ['trip']